Azure/azure-functions-servicebus-extension/test/Microsoft.Azure.WebJobs.Extensions.ServiceBus.Tests/README.md

 All configuration is done via a json file called `appsettings.tests.json` which on windows should be located in the `%USERPROFILE%\.azurefunctions` folder (e.g. `C:\Users\user123\.azurefunctions`)

-**Note:** *The specifics of the configuration will change when the validation code is modified so check the code for the latest configuration if the tests do not pass as this readme file may not have been updated with each code change.*
+**Note:** *The specifics of the configuration may change when validation code is modified so check the code for the latest configuration settings if tests do not pass in case this readme file was not updated.*

 Create the appropriate Azure resources if needed as explained below and create or update the `appsettings.tests.json` file in the location specified above by copying the configuration below and replacing all the `PLACEHOLDER` values